thriveweb/greatstart/content/pages/qk-portal.md

 slug: learning/qk-curriculum-portal
 title: OWNA Portal & App
 image: /images/uploads/owna-parent-features-graphic.png
-boxTitle: QK Journeys Curriculum Portal
+boxTitle: Curriculum Portal & App
 boxContent: >-
   We use OWNA Portal and App to create and share learning with parents.